vmware/vic/doc/user_doc/vic_installation/README.md

 ## Intended Audience

 This information is intended for anyone who wants to install, configure, and get started with using vSphere Integrated Containers.
 The information is written for experienced VMware vSphere&reg; administrators who are familiar with virtual machine technology and datacenter operations.
-Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.
+Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

 # Send Documentation Feedback #